Close

 What Is Milk of Magnesia?

-Often pregnant women face constipation due to a surge in hormones in progesterone which is responsible for the relaxation of muscles.
+Often, pregnant women face constipation due to a surge in hormones in progesterone, which is responsible for the relaxation of muscles.
 This causes the intestinal muscles to slow down as well, thereby delaying the process of digestion.
 Excess iron derived from the supplements consumed also contributes to the same.
-Milk of Magnesia is a reliable friend to relieve expecting mothers of gut disturbances.
-Hence, call your doctor if you feel uneasy or on account of any unusual symptoms after consuming the milk of magnesia.
-However, it is to be noted that this is a temporary solution.
+Milk of Magnesia is a reliable friend that relieves expecting mothers of gut disturbances.
+Hence, call your doctor if you feel uneasy or have any unusual symptoms after consuming milk of magnesia.
+However, it is to be noted that this is a temporary solution (3).

 Is Milk of Magnesia Safe During Pregnancy?

-Ensure you inform the doctor of any specific allergies you have, as the same can be found in the milk of magnesia ingredient list.
+Ensure you inform the doctor of any specific allergies, as the same can be found in the milk of magnesia ingredient list.
 It can reduce the effectiveness of certain medications or increase the risk of experiencing side effects.
 If there is no effect even after 6 hours of taking it, inform the doctor.
 The delay in reaction could be due to an underlying health implication it has caused.
-These should be more than good reasons to get an approving nod from the doctor before hurriedly buying it from a drug store.
+These should be more than good reasons to get an approving nod from the doctor before hurriedly buying it from a drugstore (1).

 Safe Milk of Magnesia for Pregnant Women – Types and Dosage